noetl/noetl/documentation/docs/reference/architecture_design.md

        * meta: latency, status\_code, etc.

-3. POST the Event to the server’s /api/events endpoint.
+3. POST the Event to the server's /api/events endpoint.

 Workers do not:

-* Call “update queue” endpoints.
+* Call "update queue" endpoints.

 * Directly insert/update records in the queue table except via executing Commands that the server has already decided on.